Firefighters respond to reported structure fire in Harrison Township

-HARRISON TOWNSHIP — Firefighters responded to a reported structure fire in Harrison Township Saturday night.
+HARRISON TOWNSHIP — Firefighters responded to a reported structure fire in Harrison Township early Monday morning.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Around 11:40 p.m.
-Saturday, crews were dispatched to the 4300 block of Riverside Drive on reports of a structure fire.
+Around 2:08 a.m., crews were dispatched to the intersection of Salem Ave and Klepinger Road on reports of a structure fire.

 TRENDING STORIES:

+- Person of interest in custody connected to found body of dead child, police say

+- 2 dead after officers exchange gunfire with suspect in Butler County, police say

-A Montgomery County Regional Dispatch Sergeant confirmed that sheriff’s deputies and firefighters responded to the scene.
+A Montgomery County Regional Dispatch Sergeant confirmed that Harrison Township fire crews are on scene.

-Emergency Scanner Traffic indicated that there was heavy smoke showing in a two-story apartment building.
+Emergency Scanner Traffic indicated that the house was fully engulfed in flames.

 Additional details were not immediately available.